PJK/libcbor/doc/source/api.rst

  - parse serialized data into items,
  - manage, move, and links item together.

-The single most important thing to keep in mind is: :type:`cbor_item_t` **is an opaque type and should only be manipulated using the appropriate functions!**.
-Think of it as an object.
+The single most important thing to keep in mind is: :type:`cbor_item_t` **is an opaque type and should only be manipulated using the appropriate functions!** Think of it as an object.

 Memory management
 ~~~~~~~~~~~~~~~~~